Sebastien-VZN/auroria_link/README.md

 ### ⚠️ Project Status: Alpha Version

 > This project is currently in active development.
 Bugs and unexpected behaviors are therefore likely.
 All feedback is welcome.
+> Please note: Microsoft email addresses do not work.
+Only Gmail addresses work at this time.

 ---